Welcome to Sisson Kayaks

-Over the next six months, Nautique Paddle Sports NZ, the new owner of all of Sisson Kayaks moulds, will be trained in the art / dance – that results in robust kayaks – that perform and endure.
+Over the next one month, Nautique Paddle Sports NZ, the new owner of all of Sisson Kayaks moulds, will be trained in the art / dance – that results in robust kayaks – that perform and endure.
 The handover will be staged over many months whilst premises are arranged and the training takes place.

 As a part of the training program, Nautique Paddle Sports NZ will be recording my actions as I build three kayaks next June 2019.
 I already have one sea kayak and one multisport kayak order.
 This is your opportunity.
 There is one multisport kayak slot left.

 “Nautique are excited to continue Sisson’s strong tradition of innovation and development, bringing the excellent hull designs that have proved so successful to lead tomorrow’s standards in performance, comfort, styling and features.”
 (Click this link to visit the Nautique website)